Xyl2k/Gameboy-multicarts/Super 70 in 1/readme.md

-Long cartridge, have a reset button feature, i got it not working.
+Long cartridge, have a reset button feature.
+Unfortunately the cartridge seem to do not work.

 Writings on PCB:
 - PALCE16V8Q-25PC/4